Khan-Automations/Airtable-Automations/airtable-webhook-payload-sender.md

 # 📤 Send Airtable Record as Webhook Payload

 ## Description
 This Airtable Automation script sends a POST request to a specified webhook URL with selected record field values as a JSON payload.
-It's ideal for integrating Airtable with services like Make.com, Zapier, n8n, or custom APIs.

 ## Instructions